yuantailing/cgservice/README.md

 1. Run `docker-compose exec cgserver python3 manage.py migrate` to initialize database.
 1. Run `docker-compose exec cgserver python3 manage.py createsuperuser` to a super user, who can login to Django administration.
 1. Login to Django administration (URI is /admin/) and add some server configs.

+### csvn

+1. Build and run.
+1. login to csvn and change admin password.

 ### letsencrypt